fabrezi/YT3/README.md

 - [x] Configure the backend server.
 - [x] Create the landing page.
+- [] regex check if the url entered is correct.
 - [] Configure the rapid api.
 - [] Test locally.
 - [] Configure jekyll.